-Train operators work around the clock to make sure passengers travel as safely as possible; there’s no conspiracy to make your day just that bit more frustrating.
+Rail operators work around-the-clock to make sure passengers travel as safely as possible; there’s no conspiracy to make your day just that bit more frustrating.

 There are actually plenty of factors that may contribute to train cancellations.
 Some are quite obvious, others might surprise you.

 Most British trains tend not to have snowploughs.
 It’s simply not necessary and would be too expensive to ensure every train has a plough attached.
 That, paired with the fact the UK doesn’t see a whole lot of snowfall in comparison to other countries, suggests that we won’t be seeing them on all trains anytime soon.